 Animal Digital Health Market Drivers 2025-2029: Regional Outlook and Sizing Analysis

-The Business Research Company's Animal Digital Health Global Market Report 2025 – Market Size, Trends, And Global Forecast 2025-2034
+The Business Research Company's Animal Digital Health Market Drivers 2025-2029: Regional Outlook and Sizing Analysis

 In recent times, the animal digital health market has seen a significant upward trend in its size.
 It is projected to expand from 2024's market size of $5.75 billion to $6.92 billion in 2025, representing a compound annual growth rate (CAGR) of 20.5%.
 The substantial growth witnessed in the past is due to factors such as rising pet adoption rates, a higher incidence of zoonotic diseases, growing consciousness about preventive healthcare for animals, escalating demand for remote health monitoring of livestock, and heightened knowledge and worry among pet owners.